diegoami/census_heroku/README.md

 The API used to call the model and retrieve a result can be found in `api/main.py`.
-A web server publishing the model that can be used to return predictions can be started from a command line with `uvicorn api.main:app`, which will start tha application on `http://127.0.0.1:8000` Then with the test `python -m pytest test/test_local_census_api.py` it can be verified that a model is running and giving prediction results
+A web server publishing the model that can be used to return predictions can be started from a command line with `uvicorn api.main:app`, which will start tha application on `http://127.0.0.1:8000`.
+Then with the test `TEST_LOCAL_API=1 python -m pytest test/test_local_census_api.py` it can be verified that a model is running and giving prediction results

 ### TESTING